 Director of Legal Advocacy

-Anna was a founding board member of Mercy For Animals Canada and helped to establish the governance and strategic planning of the organization.
+Anna Pippus was a founding board member of Mercy For Animals Canada and helped to establish the governance and strategic planning of the organization.
 She currently serves as the director of legal advocacy, working with law enforcement to hold animal abusers accountable for their illegal treatment of farmed animals under provincial and federal law.

-Anna is a lawyer admitted to practice law in Ontario.
-She obtained her Juris Doctor from the University of Toronto, where she won the class prize in Women's Rights in International Law and the Helton Fellowship from the American Society for International Law.
+Anna obtained her juris doctor from the University of Toronto where she won the Nancy Park Book Prize in International Women's Rights and the Helton Fellowship from the American Society for International Law.
 She articled at the Ontario Superior Court of Justice in Toronto as a judicial law clerk.
-Anna also holds an undergraduate degree in psychology with first class honours from the University of British Columbia, where she won numerous scholarships and awards.
+Anna also holds an undergraduate degree in psychology with first class honours from the University of British Columbia where she won numerous scholarships and awards.

-Anna shares her home and heart with her four rescue cats and her wonderful vegan husband.
+Anna shares her home and heart with her four rescue cats and her wonderful vegan husband and son.

-Johnathan Skinner is director of information technology for Mercy For Animals Canada, building and maintaining the websites that serve as windows into veganism and the plight of farmed animals for thousands of people every day.
+Johnathan Skinner works as a software engineer for Mercy For Animals Canada, building and maintaining the websites that serve as windows into veganism and the plight of farmed animals for thousands of people every day.

 At the turn of the millennium, Johnathan moved to Vancouver, British Columbia, to start afresh with his new vegan lifestyle.
 He has spent most of the years since as a volunteer advocate for animal rights, organizing outreach and vegan social events, and interning with various organizations around the world, including Mercy For Animals in Chicago.
 He is currently the sole coordinator of Veg Fest Vancouver—an all-vegan summer street festival hosted right in the heart of downtown Vancouver.